lautarodragan/lautarodragan/README.md

 My teams and I have deployed code used by tens of millions of humans and I've learned a few things in the process.

 I've written applications large and small, backend, frontend and Android, in 7 different programming languages.
 I've been a Tech Lead, Agile Coach and Scrum Master.
+I've worked for companies such as Amazon and Electronic Arts.

 🌱 The main things I'm continuously learning about are *software architecture*, *functional programming* and *blockchains*, Bitcoin and Ethereum mainly.
-I've also grown an interest in cryptography.
+I've also grown an interest in cryptography and WebGL.

-📖 I write about JavaScript, software architecture, crypto-currencies an more: https://tarokun.io.
+📖 I write about JavaScript, software architecture, cryptography an more: https://tarokun.io.

 💪 Let's connect!
 Find me in [LinkedIn](https://linkedin.com/in/lautarodragan).